What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 136 atmospheres

-The jaguar's bite is the strongest among all cats, in fact, it has the strongest bite of all mammals.
-Being the real king of the jungle, the jaguar lives on the territory from Mexico to Argentina.
+The jaguar has the strongest bite of any cat and has the strongest bite of any mammal.
+Being the true king of the jungle, the jaguar lives in the territory from Mexico to Argentina.
 The jaguar kills by biting its prey on the head.
-Like most other big cats (except the lion), the jaguar is a lone killer.
+Like most other big cats (except the lion), the jaguar is a solitary killer.

 Among the victims of this animal are anacondas and caimans.
-Its bite is so strong that it can easily bite through even a tortoise shell.
-The animal got its name from the Indian word, which in translation means "one who kills with one jump."
-Although smaller than its African and Asian cousins, the jaguar is the largest cat in America.
-The most numerous populations of jaguars, according to the latest data, live in Belize.
+Its bite is so strong that it can easily bite through even a turtle's shell.
+The animal got its name from an Indian word, which translated means “one who kills with one jump.”
+Although smaller than its African and Asian cousins, the jaguar is the largest cat in the Americas.
+The largest populations of jaguars, according to recent data, live in Belize.

 3. American alligator